 Take the list of aspirational and practical decisions and rank order them with the Point Person.
 While there is no hard number for the number of decisions you want to support with a dashboard, the fewer the better.
 This creates a focused use case and makes it easier to design the dashboard.
 After determining the decisions for this dashboard we need to see how we could inform those decisions with metrics.

 Define the Metrics

-After we know what decisions are important we need to figure out which metrics would best support those decisions.
+After we know what decisions are important, we need to figure out which metrics would best support those decisions.
+Before we talk about methods to define the metrics, let’s introduce a framework to fill out.
 Below is a spreadsheet that outlines all the necessary pieces that you will need to specify to create a query around a metric.
 We will refer to this as the Metric Spreadsheet.

-Some people who are requesting a dashboard will struggle to articulate what they need.
+Some people who request a dashboard will struggle to articulate what they need.
 An easy hack for this is to have them fill out what a dashboard would look like that would help them make decisions.
 Here is a sample template:

-After they fill this out it is easier to talk with them in more detail about the underlying metrics in the visualizations they drew.
+After they fill this out, it will be easier to talk with them in more detail about the metrics underlying in their visualizations.
 In the “Bringing it all together” section further down we will discuss how to dig in to each of these visualizations.